konnov/protocols-made-fun/about.md

 that PMF means "Product-Market Fit", but when someone starts throwing that kind of PMF at you, the fun is over.

-This is [Igor Konnov][My Webpage]'s blog about protocol specification, testing, and verification.
+This is [Igor Konnov][my webpage]'s blog about protocol specification, testing, and verification.
 Licensed under [CC BY 4.0][] :recycle:.
+I am an independent security and formal methods researcher, having a [track record][] in academia and the blockchain industry.
+If you need help with your distributed protocols or smart contracts, check [my webpage].
+In case you need more than a soloist for your task, I have a proven work experience working in a research team with [Andrey Kuprianov][], [Thomas Pani][], and [Jure Kukovec][].

 ![Igor at Gateway'23]({{ site.baseurl }}/img/igor-gateway23.jpg)

-This site refers to and/or derives from small portions of code and/or examples
+**Disclaimer.** This site refers to and/or derives from small portions of code and/or examples from:
-from:

  - [Apalache][] that was developed at TU Wien, Inria Nancy, Interchain Foundation, and Informal Systems.
 See the [Apalache License][] ==  [Apache